 Volunteering in Special Events

-If you prefer a flexible volunteer schedule and like the excitement of Special Events, please consider signing up for Bingo Nights, The Best Rummage Sale on Earth, Fashion Tea, OysterFest, Brighten Lives, Happy Hour or our annual fundraiser.
+If you prefer a flexible volunteer schedule and like the excitement of Special Events, please consider signing up for Bingo Nights, The Best Rummage Sale on Earth, Fashion Show & Tea, OysterFest, Meals That Matter, Happy Hour or other fundraisers.
 Depending on the special event, both day, evening and weekend positions are available.
 Tasks normally include setup and cleanup of event spaces, decorating, admissions, cash-handling, serving food and drinks, concessions, etc.

 Trips & Tours